MSF-UK/HHOT-Handbook/README.md

 1. Your data collectors will now be able to access it and complete the data collection form.
 Your users have the option to either log in (either online or via the app, in which case they need your login details) or use the form hyperlink.
 For this they do not login and it is a good option for those who do not have the app (it is not available on apple products).
 2. Your data collectors should use a new form per monitoring session.
 Provided the form has been formatted correctly it should be straightforward for them to fill in the form.
 Please ensure your data collectors put their own name down in the name box and not the person they are observing.
 ![](Screenshots%20folder/3%20deploy%20form.png)

+*If you are having issues with this step* Double check you are using Google Chrome, this is the best engine to use for this.
+Try using the mobile app if you are using a hyperlink, or vice versa.
+You may also be having wifi connectivity issues.

 3. Once the form has started to be used, Kobo will generate a **‘data’** page these will appear as individual forms with the names of the collectors.
 ![](Screenshots%20folder/4%20example%20of%20form%20in%20use.png)
 For more information on form accessibility and use, please click here: (http://support.kobotoolbox.org/collecting-data/recommended-devices-for-data-collection)